Rob-P-Smith/llamamenu/README.md

 A comprehensive, modular management system for llama.cpp servers with GPU acceleration support, designed to simplify model deployment and server configuration.
 Features persistent configuration storage, auto-start capabilities, and safe monitoring tools that won't interrupt your workflow.

+## Consider this a beta, most features work, some are broken, and some options like prefix caching and slot assignment aren't yet implemented

 ## Installation

 ### Prerequisites